-COUSE FORMAT
+COURSE FORMAT

-This 45-hour course will be delivered in the classroom setting and/or via webconferencing.
-The instructor will be the primary presenter of information; special guests and resource persons may also be invited to enhance the course.
+This 45-hour course will be delivered in the classroom setting and/or via web-conferencing by the instructor.
+The presentation of information will be delivered primarily by the instructor and occasionally by guest speakers.

-Each lesson will include a variety of teaching/learning experiences.
-These strategies may include lecture, large and small discussion groups, in-class projects, experiences, simulations, role plays, observations, readings, audio-visual aids, guest speakers, and students' individual assignments.
+This course is offered as a combination of three-hour classes and one weekend institute.
+Classes will include a variety of teaching/learning strategies.
+These strategies may include: lecture, discussion groups, in-class projects/experiences, simulations, role plays, observations, readings, audio-visual aids, guest speakers, field trips, students' individual projects and assignments.